 It will enhance your spiritual growth.

-Through meditation, you develop greater insight into yourself and the world around you.
+You develop greater insight into yourself and the world around you through meditation.
 You become aware of what truly matters most in life.
 In addition, you discover deeper levels of self-acceptance, self-love, self-worth, self-respect, self-confidence, self-compassion, self-forgiveness, self-honesty, and self-responsibility.
 All this leads to higher states of consciousness where you experience unconditional lovingkindness, pure happiness, bliss, enlightenment, nirvana, satori, samadhi, moksha, or union with God.

 It will allow you to live longer.